2nd Lt Leonard R. Willette

 Willette was selected for pilot training at Tuskegee Army Airfield, where he graduated on February 8, 1944 in class 44-B-SE.
 After preparing for combat, he deployed to Italy to serve with the 99th Fighter Squadron where he flew a P-51 Mustang he named Wrong Woman.

 On September 9 of that same year, after completing an escort mission with the B-17 bombers of the 5th Bomber Wing over Munich, Germany, Willette’s plane began having engine trouble.
 He notified his wingman that he was losing oil pressure at 21,000 feet and would try to bail out.
 By the time his wingman circled back to try to escort him in, Willette’s plane was seen descending through the clouds, and was eventually lost near Lake Chien in Germany.
+The time from the first distress call to the crash was only three minutes.
+At some later point his body was found as he is buried in France.
+He was posthumously promoted to 2nd Lt.

 Upon learning of his death, the First Lady invited Mrs. Willette to the White House so she may deliver her condolences in person and the two met once again on January 21, 1945.